Make meals easy

 Shop for bargains

 Eating nutritious meals can certainly come at a high price at times.
 Seniors must be encouraged to maintain nutritious diets by helping them find great bargains on groceries.
 A senior might be malnourished for several reasons, including low income and inability to afford to nutritious ingredients.
 Many supplementary minerals and vitamins are also costly.
-Bargains at produce markets and discount stores will help a great deal in getting seniors the nutrition they need.
+Bargains at produce markets and discount stores will help a great deal for supporting good nutrition in older adults.

 Lastly, providing transportation to the grocery store can be a great way to encourage seniors to seek balanced diets.
 Physical disability will directly factor into decreased movement and disinterest in shopping.